Bupivacaine/epinephrine (By injection)

 Bupivacaine HCl with EPINEPHrine Novaplus, Marcaine Epi, Marcaine with EPINEPHrine, Sensorcaine With EPINEPHrine, Sensorcaine-MPF with EPINEPHrineThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to bupivacaine, epinephrine, sulfites, or certain other types of local anesthetic.
+Do not use it if you had an allergic reaction to bupivacaine or similar medicines, or epinephrine.

 How to Use This Medicine:

 - A nurse or other trained health professional will give you this medicine in a medical facility.
 It is sometimes given through a catheter placed into your lower back for an epidural or a spinal block.
 You may also receive the injection into your rib cage, chest, or other body areas.
 This medicine may also be injected directly into your gums for dental work.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how bupivacaine/epinephrine works.
 Tell your doctor if you are using any of the following:

 - Blood pressure medicine

 - Cancer medicine (including cyclophosphamide, flutamide, hydroxyurea, ifosfamide, rasburicase)